jle034/rshell/README.md

 	- If a command is followed by `;`, then the next command (if any) is always executed.
 	- If a command is followed by `&&`, then the next command is executed only if the first one succeeds (returning true).
 	- If a command is followed by `||`, then the next command is executed only if the first one does not succeed (returning false).
-	- If a command is empty, it returns false. `rshell` does not output an error.
 	- Anything found after the first found `#` is considered a comment and will be ignored.

 ##### Known Bugs